emacsway/causal-consistency/mongodb/mongodb-jepsen-test.md

 and show that sessions prevent anomalies so long as user stick to majority reads and writes.
 However, with MongoDB’s default consistency levels, CC sessions fail to provide the claimed invariants.

+> Finally, *there are significant limitations to our tests.*
+Our sharded tests assume a relatively uniform cluster topology, where all MongoDB components partition in the same way.
+Non-homogeneous topologies where we can partition configsvr and mongos processes separately from shardsvr processes may find unique anomalies.
+Starting and stopping and killing various component processes may also provide interesting results.

+> Our causal consistency test only measures a very simple case: we test short time frames, on single keys, against single nodes, from single client threads.
+We suspect that writes to multiple nodes might be required to observe causal violations with majority writes and sub-majority reads.
+We also don’t check how failures and process crashes influence causal orders.
+*Ultimately, there’s still a lot we don’t know!*

 ## Discussions about Jepsen-Test on MongoDB
 - [MongoDB 3.4.0-rc3 (jepsen.io); aphyr on Feb 7, 2017](https://news.ycombinator.com/item?id=13590385)